-I keep making the mistake of reading a good book, deciding that I would like to write a blog post about it, but then not… I have a pile of books that I read during my last reading sprint, and I’d love to share them with you, but unfortunately the details are beginning to turn … Continue reading Elena Ferrante’s The Days of Abandonment
+I keep making the mistake of reading a good book, deciding that I would like to write a blog post about it, but then not… I have a pile of books that I read during my last reading sprint, and I’d love to share them with you, but unfortunately, the details are beginning to turn … Continue reading Elena Ferrante’s The Days of Abandonment

 So.
 Much.
 Hype.
 Written by Brazilian author Paulo Coelho, and published in 1988, this short novel exploded as an international bestseller roughly around 2009, when it was translated into sixty-seven languages.
-It has sold over sixty-five million copies and set the Guinness World Record for the most translated book by a living author (I guess … Continue reading Some Thoughts About Paulo Coelho’s The Alchemist
+It has sold over sixty-five million copies and set the Guinness World Record for the most translated book by a living author (I guess … Continue reading Some Thoughts On Paulo Coelho’s The Alchemist

 I chose a humanities degree not because I wanted to make a lot of money (my current job hunt is proof of that), but because it satisfies the needs of my soul.
 Literature carries within it the solution to almost every human need.
 It fills the gaps of missing education – be it history, culture, … Continue reading Why Literature?